Lowry successfully bids £7.8m to keep Going to the Match painting

 “This painting was created in the north and belongs in the north and thanks entirely to the generosity of the Law family it is coming home to Salford where it should be.

 “It is so important to have this iconic piece of art on view to the public for generations to come and I will be delighted to welcome it back.”

-Going to the Match will be displayed alongside the rest of the LS Lowry collection in a gallery that is free to all visitors.
+Going to the Match is displayed alongside the rest of the LS Lowry collection in a gallery that is free to all visitors.